sayomakinwa/Numpy_SVM_Optimization/README.md

 # Numpy SVM Impementation

-Implementation of Support Vector Machines with numpy and optimization with KKT conditions.
+Implementation of a Support Vector Machine classifier with numpy and optimization with KKT conditions.

+You are asked to build a classifier that distinguishes between images of handwritten digits from the MNIST database.

 ## The Dataset

-Blah blah blah

 ## The code